caugustine2022/resume/README.md

 * Actively participated in the daily and weekly scrum meetings to ensure workflow efficiency.

-### Newfield Wireless INC.
+### DataService Group INC.

 #### Linux Systems Engineer //*(Contract)*

-##### *April 2017 - March 2019 | Berkeley, CA*
+##### *April 2017 - April 2018 | Bear, DE*

 *	Created, installed, and configured Linux virtual servers (RedHat, CentOS, Ubuntu, Debian, Kali Linux, oracle Linux) on Oracle VM VirtualBox using Vagrant Cloud and Windows Virtual Studio Code.
-* Monitored system activities like CPU, memory, disk, and swap space usage to avoid performance issues, ensuring the highest 24-hour/7-day critical system availability; also patched server kernel using Ansible.
+*	Worked with source control tools like Git/GitHub, on Linux environments migrated subversion repositories to Git, and used Git bash to push the changes to the Ansible engine.
 *	Managed physical, virtual, and network storage, verified uptime and disk usage info using Ansible; installed, configured, and managed LAMP (Linux/Apache/MySQL/PHP) stacks using Ansible playbook.
-* Performed user/group administration, file/directory security, authentication, and access management, using SSH and Firewalls.
-* Wrote crontabs and scheduled automatics repetitive tasks, configured SELinux detection security software and hardened operating systems using iptables and filesystem access control lists (ACLs).
 *	Configured and managed network services (HTTP, NFS, SCP, NTP); troubleshot booting issues and identified and resolved the service failures affecting boot.
-* Performed periodic system performance tuning, monitored vulnerability assessments, analyzed application logs, and used Ansible as a configuration management tool for system updates and patch management.
+*	Performed system performance tuning, monitored vulnerability assessments, analyzed application logs, and used Ansible as a configuration management tool for system updates and patch management.

+### Newfield Wireless INC.

+#### Unix Linux Systems Administrator //*(Full-Time)*

+##### *April 2016 - March 2017 | Berkeley, CA*

+*	Monitored systems performance using the (top, sar, ps, vmstat, netstat, iostat, and cpuinfo) commands to check the CPU utilization, memory usage, and network traffic, ensuring the highest 24/7 critical system availability.
+*	Created, configured, and diagnosed user and group permissions to facilitate System security.
+*	Regulated access to system resources by configuring the Access Control List (ACL) and SUDO.
+*	Wrote crontabs and configured firewall using iptables and SELinux for system security
+*	Configured, tracked, and completed assigned tasks via the JIRA-Confluence ticketing system.

 ### test IO | San Francisco, CA

 #### Software Tester //*(Part-Time)*

-##### *June 2015 - May 2017 | San Francisco, CA*
+##### *June 2014 - May 2016 | San Francisco, CA*

 * Identified, documented, and reported bugs, errors, interoperability flaws, security vulnerabilities assessment lifecycle, and other security risks.
 * Tested product’s functionality, performance, reliability, and stability, resulting in a 90% success rate.